In Defense of Water Baptism by Immersion . . . ?

 Notice specifically this passage in my email: I have invited numerous Christians to read this blog post and to offer their comments via email.
 It has been over two years and over 150 people have visited that blog post and as of yet, not a single Christian has responded to my invitation to respond privately via email.

 I had hoped that it was clear that I would like any response to be via email, but alas, my wish was ignored.
-I just do not think a comment section of a blog post is a productive venue for carrying on any meaningful dialogue - and lets face it, any dialogue that concerns a religious practice that has resulted in uncountable deaths should be "meaningful", shouldn't it?
+I just do not think the comment section of a blog post is a productive venue for carrying on any meaningful dialogue - and lets face it, any dialogue that concerns a religious practice that has resulted in uncountable deaths should be "meaningful", shouldn't it?

 Well, it looks like I was wrong.
 Based on the comment that Diana left, she does not, in any way, agree with my blog post title - Water Baptism has a serious problem - nor the content of that post.
 Allow me to do a quick analysis - her words in blue below: